Skip to content

 Try The Famous Polish Beer

 The most popular alcoholic drink among Poles?
-Definitely beer!
-That’s what the locals prefer to drink even more than vodka.
+Beer!
+The locals prefer beer even more than vodka.
 With over 1,000 types of beer available in Poland, there’s plenty to choose from.
-When you are in Warsaw, a “Beer-Tasting” should certainly be on your program; especially the Craft Beer, beer with taste, it’s super tasty, and also super cheap!
+When you are in Warsaw, a “Beer-Tasting” should certainly be on your program, especially Craft Beer.
+It’s beer with taste, super tasty, and also super cheap!

-Warsaw is a city that has it all; there are really great free events, lots of greenery and water, and culture doesn’t come up short in Warsaw either, and for foodies, the Polish capital is just heaven.
-There is an extraordinary atmosphere in Warsaw; everything is peaceful, the city is beautiful and offers a lot to its visitors.
+Warsaw is a city that has it all: really great free events, lots of greenery and water, and culture doesn’t come up short in Warsaw either.
+For foodies, the Polish capital is just heaven.
+There is an extraordinary atmosphere in Warsaw; everything is peaceful, the city is beautiful, and it offers a lot to its visitors.

 Leave a comment